 A research activity (e.g. survey, questionnaire, viewing of stimuli) or experimental condition that could potentially result in emotional stress would be considered more than minimal risk.
-For example, answering questions related to personal experiences such as sexual or physical abuse, divorce and/or psychological well-being (e.g. depression, anxiety, suicide) must be considered more than minimal risk and should have documented informed consent/minor assent/parental permission (as applicable).
+For example, answering questions related to personal experiences such as sexual or physical abuse, experiences of trauma and/or psychological well-being (e.g. depression, anxiety, suicide) must be considered more than minimal risk and should have documented informed consent/minor assent/parental permission (as applicable).
+A licensed mental health professional must be on the IRB reviewing these types of projects.